briandrum/codes.forchagrin.com/_chapters/chapter-371-pedestrians.md

         without active control or monitoring by a person, or both with or without active control or monitoring by a person.

-    3. _(3)_ “Personal delivery device operator” means an agent of an eligible entity who exercises direct physical control over, or monitoring of, the navigation and operation of a personal delivery device.
+    3. _(3)_ "Personal delivery device operator" means an agent of an eligible entity who exercises direct physical control over, or monitoring of, the navigation and operation of a personal delivery device.
 The phrase does not include, with respect to a delivery or other service rendered by a personal